Research Foci

 07/13-02/14

-Organizational support of the BICQS (Bremen Institute of Canada and Québec Studies) for the interdisciplinary conference Being Young and Growing Old in Kanada and Québec (2014)
+Organisational support of the BICQS (Bremen Institute of Canada and Québec Studies) for the interdisciplinary conference Being Young and Growing Old in Kanada and Québec (2014)

 06/10-11/10

-Organizational support of the BICQS (Bremen Institute of Canada and Québec Studies) for the interdisciplinary conference The Far North (2010)
+Organisational support of the BICQS (Bremen Institute of Canada and Québec Studies) for the interdisciplinary conference The Far North (2010)

 01/10-09/10

-Organization and implementation of the conference Hollywood reloaded?
+Organisation and implementation of the conference Hollywood reloaded?
 Genrewandel und Medienerfahrung nach der Jahrtausendwende, together with Dr. Magdalena Krakowski, Dr. Oliver Schmidt and Dr. Benjamin Moldenhauer, University of Bremen

 COMMITTEE WORK & ACADEMIC AUTONOMY